The cable car ride is free. On the other hand, you could die.

 At the top, scruffy dogs barked out a warning to stay away from apartment blocks that looked vacant, except for bits of fresh laundry fluttering out of some of the windows.
 Chickens pecked in the dark gray mud.
 As we made our way back to the bottom, a grimy window again blocked the stunning view until one of the schoolgirls opened it so she could snap a selfie with her smartphone.

-Rusty as they are, these so-called flying coffins have outlasted the Soviet Union itself.
-Visit while you still can, before modern gondolas their place.
+Rusty as they were, these so-called flying coffins outlasted the Soviet Union itself.
 Enjoy this video of our experience and read on to find out about some other interesting sights nearby.

 Katshki Pillar